Avril112113/SSSWTool/readme.md

 See (usage)[#Usage] for how to use this tool.

 **Pre-Built Binaries:**
-The releases come with `luajit` pre-built, you can delete the files and it'll use your system version instead.
+The releases come with `luajit` pre-built for windows x64, you can delete the files and it'll use your system version instead.
-SelenScript also comes with pre-built libraries for `lfs` and `lpeglabel` in `./SelenScript/libs`.
+SelenScript also comes with pre-built libraries for `lfs` and `lpeglabel` in `./SelenScript/libs` for windows x64.